Sierra-Bakery/SHADDO/README.md

 # SHADDO
-Original SHADDO.bat remake in python 3.10
+Original SHADDO.bat remake in python.
 SHADDO is a tool that will contain multiple ethical hacking tools.
 This will mimmic some or all types of tools on kali or other software systems.
 This tool will contain cool visuals and functionality.